It’s time for another builder round-up! And this time we’re chronicling Chase Bliss Audio and counting down the fan-favorite builder’s 10 best pedals.

 The pedigree the Warped Vinyl HiFi is built upon, its huge feature-set, and its gorgeous sound add up to not only another stellar Chase Bliss Audio release but what is also a top contender for the title of best mono analog chorus & vibrato pedal out there.

-Battling for the 6th & 5th spots on the list are the original Tonal Recall and the Tonal Recall RKM.
+In a tie for the 6th spot on this list are the original Tonal Recall and the Tonal Recall RKM.
 These instant classic pedals wowed musicians for bringing back analog delay sounds comparable to the original Electro Harmonix Deluxe Memory Man and early Boss DM-2 pedals.
 And of course they came with the addition of awesome features like user presets, Ramping, tons of parameter controls, tap tempo, expression pedal control, MIDI functionality, more.

 I’d say that of everything these pedals offer that makes them great, what makes the Tonal Recall pedals most special is simply the glorious analog delay tones.
 Chase Bliss Audio was one of the first builders to go all-out with using reissued MN3005 bucket brigade chips, replicas designed specifically to recall the iconic sounds from those classic early analog delay pedals.
 Chase Bliss Audio nailed the Tonal Recall pedals in execution specifically in regard to the classic analog delay tones they provide.